| Design document | |

 a description of the work item to the queue and waiting for the

-ped, processed and finally consumed by advancing the
+item to be popped, processed and finally consumed by advancing the

 consumer pointer.
 The journal code needs to check for unconsumed data